hypermodeinc/modus-recipes/modus-getting-started/README.md

 # Getting Started With Modus

-Simple getting started to show how to create a serverless API with Modus.
+Simple getting started demo to show how to create a serverless API with Modus.

 Watch the recording: